AshleyFitness/Tip4Serv-Ark-SA/README.md

 Multiply the quantity chosen by the customer using the following syntax: `{quantity*50}`

 **Note:**
-You must first enable the **Allow quantity choice** option in your product settings.
+You must first enable the **"Allow quantity choice"** option in your product settings.

 Use this command on Tip4serv if you wish to sell bundles of 200 points: